How to Play:

 (c) One of the 6 cards must be an ace.
 (Because a Doctor should be an ace!)

-If these three conditions are met, then the player picks one suit and scores 10 points for each card in that suit among his 6 cards.
-(Because a Doctor needs to be good at his specialty.)
+If these three conditions are met, then the player picks one suit and scores 10 points for each card in that suit among their 6 cards.
+(Because a Doctor needs to be good at their specialty.)

 7. Indian Chief.
 The Indian Chief is a compound meld, being comprised of two discrete parts: A five-card poker hand and a two-card chemin-de-fer hand.